monero-project/monero-site/_posts/2016-06-05-overview-and-logs-for-the-dev-meeting-held-on-2016-06-05.md

 **\<fluffypony>** kk
 **\<fluffypony>** ok so I think let's move on to Kovri - anonimal, the floor is yours
 **\<dEBRUYNE>** \<moneromooo> Rewrite, not contunue, AFAIK. <= Correct.
 Rewrite is in a sense also continue right? :P
-**\<smooth>** hi guys, sorry i missed the meeting.
-Very interesting conversation.
-One thing stuck out at me:
-**\<smooth>** 16:34 < yrashk> moneromooo: I guess it is highly dependent on the nature of the project — how many bad actors are actually interested to  disrupt the project
-**\<smooth>** I'd say that cryptocurrency is a pretty extreme case here in the negative.
-It is highly competitive and potentially contentious
-**\<smooth>** both short and long term there are probably more people who want to disrupt and undermine than some other type of software
-**\<smooth>** like a database engine, messaging system, etc.
-**\<smooth>** which does not necessarily reach any conclusion but an obvious factor to consider **\<fluffypony>** smooth: agreed - which, at least from my perspective, means that giving those actors any opportunity to waste our individual and collective time is a bad thing